Compagnie Générale Transatlantique: World War II (1939–1945)

 With the start of World War II in 1939, the company was called upon to participate in the war effort.
-For safety, large liners like SS Normandie and SS Île-de-France were stationed in the port of New York.
+For safety, large liners like SS Normandie and SS Île-de-France were moored in the port of New York.
 Then the conflict became a war of attrition, but the traffic resumed normally for most of the minor ships of the company, despite Germany's maritime operations, particularly those underwater.
 However, the Fall of France in June 1940 was all the more painful for the company.
 The new regime quickly reorganized the management of the company, removing Jean Marie (president since 1939) in favor of Henri Cangardel.
 The war had already damaged the company's fleet.
 SS Champlain was sunk by a mine.
 Moreover, with the war having interrupted all traffic on the Atlantic, the majority of the activity of the company was relocated to the North African route.

 However, not all ships fell to the Vichy regime.
-Remaining in New York, Normandie was under close surveillance by the American authorities who feared a possible sabotage.
+Remaining in New York, the Normandie was under close surveillance by the American authorities who feared a possible sabotage.
 Following the attack on Pearl Harbor, the US government requisitioned the ship to support the war effort.
 It accidentally caught fire and capsized during its conversion into a troopship in February 1942.
-The largest ship in of the company was thus found to be unusable after only four years of commercial service. Île-de-France, for its part, like a certain number of the company's ships, benefited from the resistant fiber of its General Staff, which managed to make it sail on behalf of the forces of Free France and the United Kingdom.
+The largest ship in of the company was thus found to be unusable after only four years of commercial service.
+The Île-de-France and several other ships benefited from the resistant fiber of company's General Staff, which managed to make them sail on behalf of the forces of Free France and the United Kingdom.
 In the war, the liner transported 300,000 soldiers, both in the Atlantic and in the Indian Ocean.

 After France was liberated, Henri Cangardel was again replaced by Jean Marie.
-Of the large liners, only Île-de-France survived (Paris burnt out shortly before the conflict), and it had to undergo a major overhaul after its war service.
+Of the large liners, only the Île-de-France survived (the Paris caught fire shortly before the conflict), and it had to undergo a major refit after its war service.
 In all, the company lost 13 liners and 40 freighters, representing 60% of each of the two categories.
 Two thirds of the fleet was sunk.